fabriciopirini/UVa-Solutions/README.md

 # UVa_Solutions
-Some of my solutions for problemas on UVa Online Judge
+Some of my solutions for problems on UVa Online Judge